 At the end of the novel, Jos Sedley is dead, on account of his having been poisoned by Becky Sharp for the insurance money (she got him to take out a life insurance policy naming her as one of two beneficiaries).
 Also, her son, whom she never loved and whom she treated badly, has become wealthy, and though he won’t have anything to do with her, yet he nevertheless allows her a liberal allowance.
 Furthermore, Becky has managed to find a secure place for herself in society, going to church and participating in all sorts of charitable enterprises.
 When her old friend Amelia and her husband, William Dobbin, see Becky in a stall at one of the Fancy Fairs, they recoil in horror, for Jos was Amelia’s brother.
 Becky merely looks down demurely and smiles.
 William Makepeace Thackeray, the author of the novel, also provided illustrations, the last one of which depicts the scene just described.
 The caption below the illustration reads, “Virtue Rewarded: a Booth in Vanity Fair.”

 As far as I know, not a single movie or television drama ends the way the novel does.
-The oldest movie version that I have seen is Vanity Fair (1932), starring Myrna Loy.
+The oldest movie version that I have seen is Vanity Fair (1932), starring Myrna Loy as Becky.
 Being only seventy-eight minutes long, it could not possibly be faithful to the lengthy novel in all its details.
 But while we may excuse that as owing to the exigencies of bringing any novel to the screen, it also deviates from the spirit of the book.
 Jos Sedley is still alive at the end of the movie.
 He becomes fed up with Becky and leaves her.
 Now alone, and worried about losing her looks, she is unhappy.
 The other movies and television dramas end differently.
-In Becky Sharp (1935), starring Miriam Hopkins, the television mini-series Vanity Fair (1998), starring Natasha Little, and Vanity Fair (2004), starring Reese Witherspoon, Becky and Jos live happily ever after.
+In Becky Sharp (1935), starring Miriam Hopkins, a television mini-series Vanity Fair (1998), starring Natasha Little, Vanity Fair (2004), starring Reese Witherspoon, and another television mini-series Vanity Fair, starring Olivia Cooke, Becky and Jos live happily ever after.

 Some people argue that the murder of Jos Sedley at the end of the novel is out of character with the Becky that we have become used to in the earlier pages.
 But that is only because we tend to make excuses for Becky’s behavior throughout the novel.
 I have already mentioned the way she neglected her son and was even mean to him on occasion.
 But right from the beginning, we are given indications of her spiteful nature.
 Though Miss Pinkerton may have treated Becky badly at the academy for young girls, yet her sister, Miss Jemima, was always sweet to her.
 And even though Miss Pinkerton refused to bestow upon Becky the traditional parting gift of Mr. Johnson’s dictionary, Miss Jemima sneaks a copy to Becky just before she gets on the carriage to depart.
 And yet, Becky flings the dictionary out the window as the carriage drives off, not only hurting the feelings of the kind Miss Jemima, but undoubtedly getting her in trouble with Miss Pinkerton, who had already told Miss Jemima that Becky was not to get a copy under any circumstances.
 Not only that, but Becky uses a doll to represent Miss Jemima so as to ridicule and belittle her for the amusement of her father and his friends.
 This is mean-spirited to say the least, and yet we tend to forget about the cruel treatment of poor Miss Jemima, and remember instead her sister, Miss Pinkerton, who deserved Becky’s contempt and ridicule.
 In other words, right from the beginning, though we are shown Becky’s dark side, yet we seem determined to construct a sympathetic portrait of Becky, which requires us to overlook and forget about anything that contradicts it.